 Budgets, logframes, activity plans and the environmental and social management system (ESMS) assessment will be analysed for its correspondence to the technical proposal, including the reasonableness of the costs included, the optimisation in the use of resources, environmental and social impacts and gender responsiveness.
+See Annex 3 for budget form guidance.
 Budget, logframe, and activities adjustments can be negotiated during the due diligence process.
 The ESMS form will be finalised during the due diligence process.

-Up to 10 shortlisted applications will be invited to participate in a virtual interview with members of the Steering Committee.
-The purpose of the interview is to complement the evaluation carried out by the Technical Evaluation and is an opportunity to go deeper into relevant aspects of the proposal.
+Up to eight shortlisted applications will be invited to participate in a virtual interview with IUCN.
+The purpose of the interview is to complement the evaluation carried out by the Technical Evaluation Committee and is an opportunity to go deeper into relevant aspects of the proposal.

-5.5 Stage 5 - Due diligence process
+5.6 Stage 6 - Due diligence process

-Finalists will be asked to participate in a due diligence process which requires the applicant to complete IUCN's Due Diligence Questionnaire, participate in a due diligence call and submit required documentation.
+Finalists will be asked to participate in a due diligence process which requires the applicant to complete IUCN's Due Diligence Questionnaire, participate in a due diligence calls, submit required documentation, and revise proposal documents based on feedback and comments.